BYU announces all campuses will now give Honor Code amnesty and 'leniency' to students who report sexual assaults

 A summary of the survey results will be released in the fall, according to the news release.

 In 2016, The Salt Lake Tribune heard from more than 50 current and former BYU students who said they were assaulted while attending the school.
-A dozen said they were investigated or punished under the school's Honor Code after reporting to the Title IX office — tasked with the federal government to eliminate sexual violence on campus — that they'd been sexually assaulted or raped.
+A dozen said they were investigated or punished under the school's Honor Code after reporting to the Title IX office that they'd been sexually assaulted or raped.
 Students said school officials probed their conduct, reviewing curfew violations, what they were wearing, and even their communications with others about the Honor Code process — although the students had said they had not consented to sex.

-The language closely adheres to what an internal BYU panel drafted in October, when it released a list of 23 recommendations for improving the school's handling of sexual-assault reports.
+The language closely adheres to what the advisory council drafted in October, when it released a list of 23 recommendations for improving the school's handling of sexual-assault reports.

 Other recommendations included physically separating the Title IX Office from the Honor Code Office, as well as adjusting the chain of command so that the leaders of those offices reported to different administrators.
 Most of the measures immediately were adopted by BYU, but Honor Code amnesty required a change in official policy and therefore "further review" by the university before being finalized.
 In the eight months since, BYU said, it has been operating under the guidelines offered in the panel's report.